CODE OF ETHICS & By-Laws

 B. The application shall indicate a member sponsor or be sponsored by the Board of Directors and shall be accompanied by a tender of payment of the candidate’s first year’s dues and initiation fee, if applicable.
 All payments so tendered shall be returned in full if membership is not approved.

 C. The Membership Committee shall review all applications for membership and shall make recommendations to the Board of Directors in whom shall be vested the exclusive right to confirm a candidate for membership.
 A candidate shall be confirmed to tentative membership by a majority vote of those present at the meeting of the Board of Directors

-D. Final approval of the membership is subject to no objections being received by the Association office within ten (10) days after publication in the Association newsletter.
+D. Final approval of the membership is subject to no objections being received by the Association office within ten (10) days after notification has been made.
 Objections regarding an

-E. Affiliate membership candidates must utilize an Application or Affiliate Membership.
-This application must be accompanied by a fee equivalent to the fee for associate membership.
-All correspondence, mailings, flyers, brochures and meeting notifications will be sent to one location, which will be designated on the Application for Affiliate Membership.
+E. Affiliate membership candidates must utilize an Application for Affiliate Membership.
+This application must be accompanied by a fee.
+The fee will be determined by the Board of Directors.
+All correspondence, mailings, flyers, brochures, and meeting notifications will be sent to one location, which will be designated on the Application for Affiliate Membership.

-F. Once approved, Associate Membership is non-transferrable to another company unless the original company no longer exists.
-In this case, the dues payer of the original company can submit an Associate Member application from the new company for approval without additional fees and will be valid until the existing membership expires.
+F. Once approved, Associate/Vendor Membership is non-transferrable to another company unless the original company no longer exists.
+In this case, the dues payer of the original company can submit an Associate/Vendor Member application from the new company for approval without additional fees and will be valid until the existing membership expires.